 It is disturbing to think how close I was to getting a rude awakening by the wrath of an island centipede’s fierce mandibles.
 (Dear god what if it had landed on my face?!?!)

 A rather rude awakening regardless.
 With adrenaline pumping, I was certainly awake.
 I knew I wasn’t going to get any more sleep after that.
 At least it wasn’t the anxiously anticipated conversation keeping me up.
 I daresay the centipede drove all those other stressful thoughts from my mind.
 (Gee, thanks.)

 But it did get me thinking…

 I absolutely love metaphors, and interpreting things in symbolic terms comes naturally to me.
 Plus I find it quite fun.
 From that perspective, I often look at life as a kind of dreamscape.
 And like in a dream, the little things that occur could mean nothing, and sometimes I bypass them as such; or they could mean something significant, and help shed light on issues or questions I may be struggling with in my “waking” world.
-This centipede thing made me perk up.
+This centipede thing made me perk up to attention.
 (With a vengeance!)

 The centipede is an apt metaphor for this.

-Ask most anyone here on the island how they feel about centipedes and you’ll likely be greeted by a shudder, a grimace, and some horrific story to illustrate how nasty they are.
+Ask most anyone here on the island how they feel about centipedes and you’ll likely be greeted by a shudder, a grimace, and some horrific story to colorfully illustrate how nasty they are.

-So I’ve asked myself, if I perceive the centipede as being more than just a physical bug in my external reality, if I viewed it as a symbolic representation of my internal workd, what does it tell me?
+So I’ve asked myself, if I perceive the centipede as being more than just a physical bug in my external reality, if I viewed it as a symbolic representation of my internal world, what does it tell me?